Skip to content

 Above CHF 1,000,0006%

-These rates apply to each heir's individual share, not to the total estate.
-A CHF 2M estate split between two children creates two separate CHF 1M assessments, not one CHF 2M assessment.
+The rates apply to each heir's individual share, not to the total estate.
+A CHF 2M estate split between two children creates two CHF 1M assessments, not one CHF 2M assessment.

 Siblings: 6% to 18%.
 Non-direct-line relatives pay materially more under ZH ESchG §20.
 If your Bitcoin is going to a sibling rather than a child, the tax treatment is categorically different.
 Plan accordingly.

 Non-relatives and unmarried partners: up to 36%.
 Without a registered partnership or marriage, an unmarried partner has no exemption under Zurich law.
-Bitcoin left to a long-term partner triggers the highest bracket.
-Swiss Erbrecht also limits such bequests by Pflichtteil rules, which reserve a mandatory share for direct heirs.
+Bitcoin left to a long-term partner triggers the top bracket.
+Swiss Erbrecht also limits such bequests through Pflichtteil rules, which reserve a mandatory share for direct heirs.

 How Bitcoin is valued for Zurich estate tax

 The ZH Steuerverwaltung does not accept exchange screenshots, portfolio app exports, or self-assessed figures.
-The official valuation basis is the ESTV Kursliste, published by the Federal Tax Administration, using the Bitcoin reference rate on the date of death.
+The official valuation basis is the ESTV Kursliste reference rate on the date of death, published by the Federal Tax Administration.

-If the deceased held 2 BTC and died on a date when the ESTV Kursliste listed CHF 95,000 per Bitcoin, the taxable estate value for those 2 BTC is CHF 190,000.
+The deceased held 2 BTC.
+They died on a date when the ESTV Kursliste listed CHF 95,000 per Bitcoin.
+The taxable estate value for those 2 BTC is CHF 190,000.
 The calculation is mechanical.
-The ESTV publishes these rates regularly and they are accessible at estv.admin.ch.
+You can pull the rates from estv.admin.ch.

-For Bitcoin held at a Swiss custodian (Sygnum, Crypto Finance, or similar), the custodian will provide a balance statement on the date of death.
-The cantonal authority will cross-reference it against the ESTV rate.
-For self-custody holdings, the estate executor is responsible for identifying wallet addresses and computing the CHF value using the ESTV rate.
+For Bitcoin held at a Swiss custodian (Sygnum, Crypto Finance, or similar), the custodian provides a balance statement on the date of death.
+The cantonal authority cross-references it against the ESTV rate.
+For self-custody holdings, the estate executor identifies wallet addresses and computes the CHF value using the ESTV rate.

-One practical problem: hardware wallets with lost or undisclosed seed phrases make the estate inventory impossible to complete accurately.
-The Bitcoin is technically part of the estate but is unrecoverable.
-For practical steps on ensuring heir access to self-custody Bitcoin, the estate planning framework in the Bitcoin Taxes Switzerland chapter covers the relevant disclosure mechanics.
+One practical problem sits underneath all this: hardware wallets with lost or undisclosed seed phrases make the inventory impossible to complete accurately.
+The Bitcoin is technically in the estate but is unrecoverable.
+For the access-protocol mechanics that prevent this, the Bitcoin Taxes Switzerland chapter covers the disclosure side.

 Three worked estate scenarios with full ZH math